Posted on December 1, 2013

 The discussion below groups the states into three categories based on the extent of express preemption of local authority to regulate firearms and ammunition and then comments on issues of implied preemption where appropriate:

-1. States with no provision or statute expressly preempting local regulation of firearms or ammunition:7 Connecticut, Hawaii, Illinois, Massachusetts, New Jersey, New York
+1. States with no provision or statute expressly preempting local regulation of firearms or ammunition: Connecticut, Hawaii, Massachusetts, New Jersey, New York

 Connecticut: In Connecticut, a local government is preempted from regulating a subject matter when the state has demonstrated an intent to occupy the entire field of regulation in that area or when the ordinance at issue irreconcilably conflicts with a state law.9 Connecticut courts have not found that the legislature has demonstrated an intent to occupy the field of firearms and ammunition regulation.10 Thus, absent a direct conflict with state law, broad local firearms and ammunition regulation appears to be possible.